Limnic eruption

-Investigations of the Lake Monoun and Lake Nyos casualties led scientists to classify limnic eruptions as a distinct type of disaster event, even though they can be indirectly linked to volcanic eruptions.
+Investigations of the Lake Monoun and Lake Nyos casualties led scientists to classify limnic eruptions as a distinct type of hazard event, even though they can be indirectly linked to volcanic eruptions.

 Historical occurrences

-Due to the largely invisible nature of the underlying cause (CO_{2} gas) behind limnic eruptions, it is difficult to determine to what extent eruptions have occurred in the past.
+Due to the largely invisible nature of the underlying cause (CO_{2} gas) behind limnic eruptions, it is difficult to determine to what extent, and when, eruptions have occurred in the past.
 The Roman historian Plutarch reports that in 406 BC, Lake Albano surged over the surrounding hills, despite there being no rain nor tributaries flowing into the lake to account for the rise in water level.
 The ensuing flood destroyed fields and vineyards before eventually pouring into the sea.
 This event is thought to have been caused by volcanic gases, trapped in sediment at the bottom of the lake and gradually building up until suddenly releasing, causing the water to overflow.

 In recent history, this phenomenon has been observed twice.
 The first recorded limnic eruption occurred in Cameroon at Lake Monoun in 1984, causing asphyxiation and death of 37 people living nearby.
 A second, deadlier eruption happened at neighboring Lake Nyos in 1986, releasing over 80 million m3 of CO_{2}, killing around 1,700 people and 3,000 livestock, again by asphyxiation.

 A third lake, the much larger Lake Kivu, rests on the border between the Democratic Republic of the Congo and Rwanda, and contains massive amounts of dissolved CO_{2}.
 Sediment samples taken from the lake showed an event caused living creatures in the lake to go extinct around every 1,000 years, and caused nearby vegetation to be swept back into the lake.
-Limnic eruptions can be detected and quantified on a CO_{2} concentration scale by taking air samples of the affected region.

-The Messel pit fossil deposits of Messel, Germany, show evidence of a limnic eruption there in the early Eocene.
+Limnic eruptions can be detected and quantified on a CO_{2} concentration scale by taking air samples of the affected region.The Messel pit fossil deposits of Messel, Germany, show evidence of a limnic eruption there in the early Eocene.
 Among the victims are perfectly preserved insects, frogs, turtles, crocodiles, birds, anteaters, insectivores, early primates, and paleotheres.